-- A. All hospitals shall be developed only on sites consisting of at least five (5) acres in area, and shall not be permitted on a lot or lots of record. - B. The proposed site shall have atleast one (1) property line abutting a major thoroughfare. - C. The minimum distance of any main or accessory building from bounding lot lines or streets shall be at least forty (40) feet for front, rear, and side yards for all two (2) story structures.
-For every story above two (2), the minimum yard distance shall be increased by at least ten (10) feet. - D. All ingress and egress to the off-street parking area, for guest, employees, staff, as well as any other uses of the facilities, shall be directly from a major thoroughfare.
+- A. All hospitals shall be developed only on sites consisting of at least five (5) acres in area. - B. The proposed site shall have atleast one (1) property line abutting a major thoroughfare. - C. The minimum distance of any main or accessory building from bounding lot lines or streets shall be at least forty (40) feet for front, rear, and side yards for all two (2) story structures.
+For every story above two (2), the minimum yard distance shall be increased by at least ten (10) feet. - D. All ingress and egress to the off-street parking area for guests, employees, staff, and any other uses of the facilities shall be directly from a major thoroughfare.